We all look different and sound different, some taller than others, some stronger…and teeth moving is no different.

 We go the extra distance to make sure that we run on time and respect your time.
 In return, we ask for the same consideration from you.
 Missing a scheduled appointment means that someone else has missed out on getting that appointment because it was allocated to you.
 Please let us know ahead of time if you need to change your appointment time.

 Yes!
 We offer lingual braces, which are fitted to the back of your teeth and are out of sight.
 We also offer ceramic braces, which are tooth-coloured braces, and Invisalign, which is a clear removable aligner system that acts in a similar fashion to straighten teeth.
-Find more about treatment options here
+View Our Treatment Options

 It is really important that all the information about your teeth and jaws is available before we decide on the treatment.
 Missing, impacted or additional teeth are a fairly frequent finding, which can sometimes completely change the proposed treatment.
 So that there are no surprises and both you and the orthodontist know the state of your teeth and jaw bones, X-rays are a very important part of the treatment planning process.
 Furthermore, X-rays can provide additional information which becomes important when deciding whether it is necessary to have teeth removed, or where crowded teeth are impacting on your smile.